2. Epidemiology and Long-term Outcomes Following Acquired Brain Injury

 Older age at the time of injury has also been associated with poorer performance in various cognitive domains (Senathi-Raja et al., 2010).
 A study by Ashman and Mascialino (2008) noted that deficits in encoding and retention of verbal information as well as inattention were more common and more serious post TBI in those over the age of 65 years.
 It has been postulated, for those who are older at the time of injury, that less neuronal plasticity may negatively affect the brain’s ability to compensate or adapt in the same way a younger brain does post injury (Senathi-Raja et al., 2010).

-It is also important to consider that persons with TBI may be at risk for subsequent falls due to balance, mobility, and cognitive impairments, as well as environmental challenges such as building infrastructure.
+It is important to consider that persons with TBI may be at risk for subsequent falls due to balance, mobility, and cognitive impairments, as well as environmental challenges such as building infrastructure.
 Coupled with the effects of aging, these risk factors may result in a patient sustaining yet another injury (Chan et al., 2013c).
-For more information on older age and ABI, please see Chapter 18.
+For more information on older age and ABI, please refer to the Older Adults and Acquired Brain Injury module.

-Chen et al. studied direct costs – emergency department visit, acute care admission, inpatient rehabilitation stay, complex continuing care stay, home care services and physician visits – from the government payer’s perspective for ABI patients discharged from Ontario acute care hospitals between 2004 and 2008.
-Total medical costs in the first year of follow up amounted to approximately $120.7 million for TBI patients and $368.7 million for nTBI patients; the most significant cost during the first year was the acute care stay.
-This translates into a mean cost during the first year of $32,132 per TBI patient and $38,018 per nTBI patient (Chen et al., 2012a).
+Chen et al. (2012a) studied direct costs – emergency department visits, acute care admissions, inpatient rehabilitation stays, complex continuing care stays, home care services and physician visits – from the government payer’s perspective for patients with ABI discharged from Ontario acute care hospitals between 2004 and 2008.
+Total medical costs in the first year of follow up amounted to approximately $120.7 million for patients with TBI and $368.7 million for the nTBI population.
+However, the most significant cost during the first year was the acute care stay.
+This translates into a mean cost during the first year of $32,132 per patient with TBI and $38,018 per patient with nTBI (Chen et al., 2012a).
 It is important to note that this study did not account for any indirect or directs costs to the patient or family such as lost income or out-of-pocket expenses.
 Most costs were incurred during the first follow up year; however, patients continued to require regular use of health care resources during the second and third year post ABI.

-ABI is costly to the healthcare system, and unfortunately some costs are the result of alternative level of care (ALC) days.
-ALC is when patients occupy hospital beds even when they do not require the level of intensity of resources/services being provided in that particular care setting (Chen et al., 2012b) for example, this commonly occurs while patients are awaiting a placement in a long-term care facility.
-In Ontario, during fiscal years 2007/08 to 2009/10, the total number of days spent as ALC increased from 15,606 to 22,637 among TBI patients and from 39,918 to 48,267 among nTBI patients (Chen et al., 2012).
+ABI is costly to the healthcare system and unfortunately some costs are the result of alternative level of care (ALC) days.
+ALC is when patients occupy hospital beds even when they do not require the level of intensity of resources/services being provided in that particular care setting (Chen et al., 2012b).
+For example, this commonly occurs while patients are awaiting a placement in a long-term care facility.
+In Ontario, during fiscal years 2007/08 to 2009/10, the total number of days spent as ALC increased from 15,606 to 22,637 among patients with TBI and from 39,918 to 48,267 among patients with nTBI (Chen et al., 2012c).
 This study also showed increased odds of having an ALC day was associated with increasing patient age, female sex, psychiatric comorbidity, and having been injured in an MVC.

 It is important to know which factors are significantly related to outcomes post ABI.
 Prognostic indicators can include such variables as injury severity, etiology of injury, age, rehabilitation length of stay, duration of post-traumatic amnesia, etc. Table 2.1 summarizes the most common TBI prognostic indicators identified in the literature.

 Asikainen et al. (1998) focused on the effects of hospital admission Glasgow coma scale (GCS) score, length of coma, and duration of post-traumatic amnesia on outcomes post TBI.
-While hospital admission GCS score positively correlated with functional outcome as measured by Glasgow Outcome Scale scores, length of coma and duration of post-traumatic amnesia correlated with both functional and occupational outcomes.
+These three factors are all correlated with level of injury severity.
+While hospital admission GCS score positively correlated with functional outcome as measured by Glasgow Outcome Scale score, length of coma and duration of post-traumatic amnesia correlated with both functional and occupational outcomes.
+Watanitanon et al. (2018) found – even in a population of patients with moderate TBI – that lower GCS was a risk factor for poor outcome.
 Poor scores on functional measures (e.g., mobility, eating, or grooming) have also been found to be significant predictors of premature death (Colantonio et al., 2008).
 Notably, limitation in eating was one of the most important predictors of mortality (Ratcliff et al., 2005).

 The nature of the injury seems to play a predictive role in patient outcomes as well.
-For instance, Colantonio et al. (2011) reported that the diagnosis of nTBI was associated with a lower Functional Independence Measure rating at admission and at discharge, more comorbidity diagnoses, and longer lengths of stay in inpatient rehabilitation.
+For instance, Colantonio et al. (2011) reported that the diagnosis of nTBI was associated with a lower Functional Independence Measure rating at both admission and discharge, more comorbidities, and longer lengths of stay in inpatient rehabilitation.
 Significantly more nTBI patients died in acute care, whereas more patients with TBI were discharged home, to inpatient rehabilitation, or to a long term care facility (Chan et al., 2013c).
+In addition, TBI with diffuse axonal injury has been shown to have a threefold higher risk of an unfavourable outcome (Glasgow Outcome Scale (GOS) 1-3 or Glasgow Outcome Scale-Extended (GOSE) 1-5) when compared to patients with TBI without diffuse axonal injury.
+Overall, 38% of patients with diffuse axonal injury were classified as having an unfavourable outcome (van Eijck et al., 2018).
+This study also found that lesions affecting the corpus callosum in particular were more likely to be associated with an unfavourable outcome.

 The presence of comorbidities may affect patient outcome as well.
-Having a psychiatric comorbidity increased the odds of having an ALC day among patients with TBI by 73% (A. Y. Chen et al., 2012).
-Similarly, an increase in Charlson Comorbidity Index category increased the odds of having an ALC day by 9% in the TBI population.
-A study by Rapoport et al. (2000) demonstrated that major depression in older adults in the first months after TBI had persisting adverse effects on outcome.
+An increase in Charlson Comorbidity Index category increased the odds of having an ALC day by 9% in the TBI population.
+Furthermore, having a psychiatric comorbidity increased the odds of having an ALC day among patients with TBI by 73% (Chen et al., 2012c).
+Similarly, A study by Rapoport et al. (2000) demonstrated that major depression in older adults in the first months after TBI had persisting adverse effects on outcome.
 This finding is particularly problematic since studies have demonstrated that major depression is quite common in the TBI population, and associated with a poorer prognosis (Rogers & Read, 2007).
+In addition, Folkerson et al. (2018) demonstrated that individuals with penetrating TBI had a higher mortality compared to those blunt TBI and were more coagulopathy.
+In this study, coagulopathy was found to be an early predictor of mortality and thus presents an opportunity for intervention.
+Watanitanon et al. (2018) also identified admission hypotension and polytrauma as risk factors of a poor outcome in a study population of individuals with moderate TBI.

 In an attempt to examine the long-term impact of ABI, some of the most salient studies related to long-term outcomes were identified and reviewed.
 Study follow-up periods ranged from three months to more than ten years.
 The studies included in the review below have been separated into two groups according to the participants’ injury severity: 1) moderate to severe ABI (when both moderately and severely injured participants were included in the study) and 2) severe ABI (when only severely injured participants were included in the study).
 Studies were also separated according to three follow-up periods: 1) three months to two years, 2) three to five years, and 3) greater than five years.
 Results are summarized in Tables 2.2 to 2.4 below.